Best-of-Both-Worlds for Heavy-Tailed Markov Decision Processes: Preliminaries

 The learner interacts with the MDP for $T$ episodes.
 In the beginning of each episode $t \in [T]$, the environment chooses a loss distribution $\nu_t(s,a)$ for each state-action pair $(s,a)$.\footnote{$\nu_t(s,a)$ can be fixed in stochastic regimes, or time-varying and history-dependent in adversarial regimes.} In each episode $t$, the learner chooses a policy $\pi_t : \gS \to \Delta(\gA)$.
 The interaction proceeds as follows: starting in an initial state $s_1^t = s_1$, for each step $h \in [H]$, the learner observes state $s_h^t$, samples action $a_h^t \sim \pi_{t}(\cdot|s_h^t)$, observes loss $\ell_t(s_h^t, a_h^t) \sim \nu_t(s_h^t, a_h^t)$, and the state transitions to $s_{h+1}^t \sim \sP[\cdot|s_h^t, a_h^t]$.

 \textbf{Heavy-Tailed Losses. } We consider the heavy-tailed loss distributions whose variance may be unbounded.
 Following previous works \citep{bubeck2013banditsa,zhuang2021noregret}, we assume that the loss distributions have a bounded $\alpha$-moment.
-Specifically, there exist constants $\alpha \in (1, 2]$ and $\sigma > 0$ such that for all $t \in [T]$ and $(s,a) \in \gS \times \gA$, $\E_{\ell \sim \nu_t(s,a)}[|\ell|^\alpha] \le \sigma^\alpha.$ This assumption covers both the finite variance case ($\alpha=2$) and infinite variance case ($1 < \alpha < 2$).
-We note that we \textit{do not} need further assumptions on the loss distribution, which allows the loss to be negative.
+Specifically, there exist constants $\alpha \in (1, 2]$ and $\sigma > 0$ such that for all $t \in [T]$ and $(s,a) \in \gS \times \gA$, $\E_{\ell \sim \nu_t(s,a)}[|\ell|^\alpha] \le \sigma^\alpha.$ This assumption covers both the finite variance case ($\alpha=2$) and infinite variance case ($1<\alpha<2$).
+For the known transition setting (\Cref{sec:known}), our analysis imposes no further sign restriction and the loss is allowed to be negative.
+For the unknown transition setting (\Cref{sec:unknown}), we additionally introduce a mild truncative nonnegativity condition (\Cref{ass:truncative-nonnegativity}), which still permits negative losses but ensures that the truncated expectation remains nonnegative; this extra requirement is needed to control the sign of the skipping bias under transition uncertainty.

 \textbf{Regret Metric. } We first define the value and Q-value functions for policy $\pi$ and transition kernel $\sP$.
 Given loss functions $\bm\ell = \{\ell(s,a)\}_{s\in\gS, a\in\gA}$, for any step $h \in [H]$ and $(s_h, a) \in \gS_h \times \gA$, we define